TestStand 2019 Help

 A LabVIEW reference exists only as long as the VI that creates it is reserved.
 When you set the Unload Option for a step that calls a VI to Unload After a Step Executes or Unload When Precondition Fails, the LabVIEW references the step creates might be destroyed on completion of the step.
 If you do not reserve VIs for execution, you can use the permanent reference VIs to maintain LabVIEW references between steps.
 Refer to the Accessing Arrays Using API from LabVIEW Code Modules example program for more information.

 - Enable Version Independent Runtime Engine—Specifies whether Version Independent Runtime Engine support is enabled in the LabVIEW Adapter.
-This option applies to all instances of LabVIEW development environments and LabVIEW runtimes, version 2017 or later, that are used by the TestStand application.
+This option applies to all instances of LabVIEW runtimes, version 2017 or later, that are used by the TestStand application.

 When you enable this option, the Auto detect using VI version option is set to the LabVIEW runtime server by default.

-- You can enable the Enable Version Independent Runtime Engine option only if your machine has LabVIEW or LabVIEW runtime version 2017 or later installed.
+- You can enable the Enable Version Independent Runtime Engine option only if your machine has LabVIEW runtime version 2017 or later installed.

 - Changes made to this option do not take effect until you restart the TestStand application.